eric1610/GoogleKickstart2018/Readme.md

 For the python solution, please do the following:
 > py Solution.py < input.in > output.out
-Where Solution.py is the corresponding python file that contaisn the solution, input.in is the desired input file and output.out will receive the output.
+Where Solution.py (or q1.py, q2.py, etc.) is the corresponding python file that contaisn the solution, input.in is the desired input file and output.out will receive the output.